YinHK-gameDev/unity-learn/user interface/Event system/README.md

 #### Physics Raycaster

-The Raycaster **raycasts against 3D objects** in the scene (Using muse pointer).
+The Raycaster **raycasts against 3D objects** in the scene (Using **mouse pointer**).
 This allows messages to be sent to 3D physics objects that implement event interfaces.

 | **_Property:_** | **_Function:_** |
 | --- | --- |